ishapiro/diamonds/README.md

 5. Once your script file is created it may be debugged by "testing as an add on" or by selecting a module and clicking debug to run.
 Here are the recommended first steps:

     a.
-Run as an add-on via "Publish / Test as Add On"
+Create a new blank spreadsheet and remember it's name
     b.
-Select the configuration options from the Add On menu, save your account ID and a date range.
+Return to your script and Run as an add-on via "Publish / Test as Add On"
     c.
-MAKE SURE you set the debug configuration option to YES.
+Choose "Select Doc" in the bottom right and locate your spreadsheet
     d.
+Select the radio button in the top of the "Test as add-on" window, next to the spreadsheet you selected in step C
+    e.
+Select the configuration options from the Add On menu within your spreadsheet
+    f.
+Save your account credentials or API Key, as well as a date range.
+    f.
+MAKE SURE you set the debug configuration option to YES, and save.
-Then select one of the dashboard options to see how it works.
+    g.
+Via the Add On menu, select any of the reporting options to.

     When you are ready to debug since your configuration has been saved you can now run directly from the script IDE.